RebornBeat/AEGIS-MESH-Camera-Free-Distributed-Home-Sensing/README.md

 **Architectural Safeguards:**
 *   **Hardware Kill Switch:** Every Identity Node features a physical switch that cuts power to the sensor.
 This overrides all software policies.
 *   **Isolation:** Identity nodes run on separate physical hardware links from the mesh.
+*   **No Constraints on Specs:** The visual sensor is **configurable**.
+The architecture supports research into various optical setups (FOV, resolution, frame rate) depending on the processing power available.

 ---